StratifyLabs/StratifyBlog/content/tutorials/2013-12-09-Compound-Data-Types.md

 The C languages defines several types of compound data structures.
 The structures treat the data differently when stored in memory.
 The following compound data types exist.

-* struct: data in a struct is allocated contiguously in memory
+* `struct`: data in a struct is allocated contiguously in memory
-* union: data in a union occupy the same memory location
+* `union`: data in a union occupy the same memory location
-* enum: this is a list of valid values for the specified type
+* `enum`: this is a list of valid values for the specified type

 C also provides two important tools for programmers that allow them to define new data types (using typedef) and check the size of existing types (using sizeof).